misita-code/phase-0-pac-1-intro/README.md

 * Communicate these documented strategies to others
 * And then, lastly, ask a computer to run these strategies _very fast_

-A "program" then is really a strategy for solving a problem that people use to communicate with one another _as well as_ give to a machine.
+A "program" then is actually a strategy for solving a problem that people use to communicate with one another _as well as_ give to a machine.

 A recipe for a fancy dish is a good comparison: you **document** the ingredients and preparation for yourself using a human-language.
 You can then